MolSSI-Education/python-package-best-practices/_episodes/06-type-hinting.md

 ## Type Hinting
 Type hinting a function, and in fact any variable, can improve how easy it is to understand the needs and behaviors of a function.
 It is important to note that type hints will not be enforced by Python.
-The benefits of type hinting are to support development in Python by ensuring code will not have `TypeErrors`.
+The benefits of type hinting are to support error checking at development time to help avoid errors at run time.
 Python makes it easy to specify a type hint for any variable.
 We can specify a type with or without providing a default value.